-The state already passed a law protecting abortion rights in 1991 and voters confirmed the legislation via ballot measure in 1992 with 62 percent of the vote after more than two years of debate.
+Maryland legislators passed a law protecting abortion rights in 1991 and voters confirmed the legislation via ballot measure in 1992 with 62 percent of the vote after more than two years of debate.
 But the referendum did not write the decision into the state’s constitution, so it could be changed or modified by state lawmakers.
-Busch’s proposal would make the law more difficult to dislodge should it go before voters and pass in the 2020 general election.
+Busch’s proposal would make the law more difficult to dislodge should it go before voters and pass in the 2020 election.

 “With the Supreme Court currently hanging in the balance and increasing hostility towards women’s reproductive rights by this federal Administration, we must continue to ensure that a woman’s right to choose is protected in the State of Maryland,” he said in a statement.
 “An amendment to the State constitution will safeguard this important right so that it cannot be changed absent the will of the voters.”

 Republican Gov. Larry Hogan, who has long opposed abortion rights, dismissed the need for a constitutional amendment but said a ballot referendum “sounds like a great idea.”

 Maryland’s state law protecting abortion rights would not be affected by changes at the federal level, Amelia Chassé, communications director at Hogan’s office told Rewire.News in an email.
 “Governor Hogan said during his campaign that he would uphold Maryland’s existing laws protecting these rights, and he has kept that promise.
 He supports the right of voters to decide whether to adopt these protections—which are already law in Maryland—as a constitutional amendment.”